 My style is to realistically depict the marine life of New Zealand, Australia, and the South Pacific, in dynamic poses as opposed to what I call 'frying pan' shots, where the subject is just 'side on'.

 Born and bred in Tauranga, New Zealand, my wife Paulene and I have four teen/adult children.
 A keen fisho, diver and amateur photographer I spent a lot of time on the water.
-I was a Quantity Surveyor for almost 30 years until seven years ago I was diagnosed with a rare auto immune disease which forced me to give up work (which was great to get out of the building industry but not the way I planned it).
+I was a Quantity Surveyor for almost 30 years until eight years ago, when I was diagnosed with a rare auto immune disease which forced me to give up work (which was great to get out of the building industry but not the way I planned it).
 So a couple of years ago I picked up a pencil and started scribbling which I hadn’t done for years.
 A side effect of the disease was that I had developed ‘the shakes’ which was interesting when drawing but turned out to be quite handy with some techniques and details.
 Because I couldn’t fish as much as I used to I started drawing them instead, and so Fish Art was born.

 My brothers and I with a nice haul of bugs